microsoft/vscode-docs/blogs/2019/05/02/remote-development.md

 An interesting pattern emerged during these conversations.
 We saw many developers trying to use VS Code to develop against containers and remote VMs configured with specific development and runtime stacks, simply because it is too hard, too disruptive, and in some cases impossible, to set up these development environments locally.

 We've all experienced this problem.
-Unless we feel its time to flatten that machine :) we hesistate to try out a new stack like Rust, Go, Node, or Python3, for fear of "messing up" our current, well tuned environment.
+Unless we feel it's time to flatten that machine :), we hesitate to try out a new stack like Rust, Go, Node, or Python3, for fear of "messing up" our current, well-tuned environment.

 Python developers want to switch to VS Code but can't, because they need to use [containers and virtual machines](https://matttrent.com/remote-development/) as development environments configured for a specific Python stack.